DataGreed/datagreed.pro/_projects/drunkshotgun.markdown

 todo: add some gameplay videos with both weapons.
 Crossbow is badically the ultimate difficulty
 {% endcomment %}

-## My Role
+## Background
 ***

 I had an idea for this game in October, 2019 after I discovered Archero.
 I really liked the simplistic control scheme, but didn't like the fact that you only had control over the movements of the character, leaving aiming out of question, so I thought of the ways to let player both shoot/aim and move with just one hand.

-The idea of a drunk guy emerged quite quickly and I created a prototype in three days in Unity using free assets.
+The concept of protagonist being drunk emerged quite quickly and I created a prototype in three days in Unity using free assets.

 Several days later I created an art specification and started looking for an artist.

+## My Role
+***
 Art was the only thing that I outsourced for this game, the sounds and music were licensed (some of the sounds I recorded myself).